 your children, and other WIC participants.

-The WIC Program works through a voucher system and grocery stores
+The WIC Program works through a WIC EBT card system and grocery stores

 known as WIC Vendors provide the supplemental foods to WIC participants.